yadunut/Notes/markdown/NI.md

 ### Advantage

-- Easier to debug and less bandwith-intensive than distance-vectors
+- Easier to debug and less bandwidth-intensive than distance-vectors
 - Faster convergence time (react quickly to topology changes

 ### Disadvantage